14th Cavalry Regiment (United States): Heraldry

 A gold color metal and enamel device 1+1/8 in in height overall consisting of a shield blazoned: Or, a bend Azure between a Moro kris paleways point up Sable, and a rattlesnake coiled to strike Gules.
 Attached below the shield a blue scroll inscribed 'SUIVEZ MOI' in Gold letters."

 The regimental coat of arms briefly tells part of the history of the unit.
 The black Moro Kris commemorates more than forty engagements and expeditions in which the 14th participated during the Philippine–American War.
 The coiled rattlesnake pays tribute to the patrol accomplishments along the Mexican Border during 1912–1918.
 The blue bend and gold background represent the traditional cavalry color and the uniform of the horse cavalry soldiers.

 In popular culture

 While the 14th Armored Cavalry Regiment was inactive it was selected by author Harold Coyle to form part of the U.S. Tenth Army Corps in his 1993 techno-thriller "The Ten Thousand".
 It was joined by two other inactivated units: the 55th Infantry Division (as the 55th Mechanized Infantry Division) and the 4th Armored Division.

+In the video game, Escape from Tarkov, Stryker variants can be found throughout the maps with the marking "3L-1-14CAV'.